microsoft/durabletask-netherite/docs/introduction.md

 - *Azure Storage Page Blobs* provide the underlying raw storage for the logs.

 In the future, we plan to support alternatives for these components.
 For example, Kafka instead of EventHubs, and K8s persistent volumes instead of Azure Page Blobs.

-## Which engine to choose

-The Durable Functions and Durable Task frameworks already support a multitude of execution engines.
-Choosing the right one depends on many factors that are specific to the intended scenario.
-Here are some considerations.

-**Stronger guarantees**.
-Like all back-ends for DF and DTFx, Netherite provides at-least-once guarantees for executing activities.
-It also provides some additional, stronger guarantees:

-- All communication within a TaskHub (i.e. between orchestrations, activities, and entities) is transactionally consistent ("exactly-once"), since the EventHubs API allows us to deliver messages between partitions without any risk of duplication.
-- All messages (between clients, orchestrations, activities, and entities) are delivered in order, because this is already guaranteed by EventHubs.
-For example, when sending a sequence of events or signals to an orchestration or entity, the delivery order is guaranteed to be the same as the sending order.

-**Better performance**.
-Netherite may provide higher throughput and lower latency, compared to

-- EventHubs can scale up to 32 partitions and 20 throughput units, which allows 20 MB/s worth of messages to be processed on 32 nodes.
-- Page Blobs allows more batching than table storage, which improves maximum throughput.
-- Netherite can handle streams of entity signals more efficiently, because there is no need for explicit message sorting and deduplication
-- EventHubs supports long polling.
-This improves latency compared to standard polling on message queues, especially in low-scale situations when polling intervals are high.
-- Clients can connect to Netherite via a bidirectional EventHubs connection.
-This means that a client waiting for an orchestration to complete is notified more quickly.
-- Netherite caches instance and entity states in memory, which improves latency if they are accessed repeatedly.
-- Multiple orchestration steps can be persisted in a single storage write, which reduces latency when issuing a sequence of very short activities.
-It can improve throughput by up to 10x.

-**Operational complexity**.
-Because Netherite is built from more components (EventHubs, AzureStorage, Faster), its operational complexity is a bit higher compared to the default Azure Storage backend.

-- Netherite requires users configure the EventHubs partition structure prior to running the application.
-- The state of instances and orchestrations is encoded nontrivially in storage.
-Thus, it cannot be easily inspected using Azure Storage Explorer.
-Instead, such queries must be directed via the client API to the running service.

-This may improve in the future as we add more tooling.

 ## Status